Won’t Start

 Where to Buy Replacement Parts

-Find genuine OEM and aftermarket replacement parts for your Amana NTW4516FW (Top Load) on Amazon:
+You can find genuine OEM and aftermarket replacement parts for your Amana NTW4516FW (Top Load) on Amazon:

 When to Call a Professional

-If the issue persists after completing all steps above, the problem may involve the sealed refrigerant system, a failed main control board, or wiring that requires specialized diagnostic equipment.
-Contact a licensed appliance technician — attempting sealed-system repairs without EPA 608 certification is illegal and unsafe.
+If the issue persists after completing all the steps above, the problem may involve a failed main control board, a worn drive motor or bearing assembly, or wiring that requires specialized diagnostic equipment.
+If that’s the case, it’s time to contact a licensed appliance technician — and be sure to shut off both the hot and cold supply valves before any work that opens the fill circuit.

 How Much Does This Repair Cost?